ethandmd/bootrs/README.md

     mov %eax, %ss
     ret
 ```
-When the GDT structure is loaded, the system actually gets a pointer to the *actual* GDT using a few mildly clever asm tricks to create an
+When the GDT structure is loaded, the system gets a pointer to the *actual* GDT using a few mildly clever asm tricks to create an
 8-byte value which will point the system at the segment descriptors to use.
 This also took a few stabs in the dark to get right...and may require a few more.

 A few notes here: the lower 42 (ish?) bits are *mostly* irrelevant in long mode, but not entirely!!
 As I spent many painful debugging sessions verifying,